arduino/help-center-content/content/Software and Downloads/Installation/Add-a-library-to-Arduino-IDE.md

 title: "Add a library to Arduino IDE"
 ---

-Libraries are a collection of code that makes it easy to connect sensors, RTCs, Wi-Fi modules, RGB matrices and other components to your board.
+Libraries are a collection of code that provide extra functionality for use in sketches, for example when working with hardware or manipulating data.

+Learn how to add a library to Arduino IDE.

 ---

-## Add a library in Library manager
+## Using the Library manager

 1. In the menu bar, go to `Tools > Manage Libraries...` (In IDE 2, you can also click on the Library Manager icon on the left).